itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 The goal of the advanced example is to demonstrate how to perform more complex Monte Carlo simulations of your retirement scenario.
 The advanced example will cover three new techniques:

 1. simulating plausible dynamics in the stock market
-2. creating a custom update function for withdrawing money from investments
+2. creating a custom update function to include a large, one-time expense at various time points
 3. performing the simulation across multiple values of a parameter

 Adding these techniques to your toolkit will allow you to simulate more plausible retirement simulations, customize the behavior of the simulation to address your own questions and goals, and systematically compare different scenarios conveniently within the same code.